Is Hoi An Worth Visiting? A Local’s Guide for 2026

 The La Siesta Hoi An — a great choice within walking distance of Old Town

-I have three suggestions for where to stay: around Old Town, near the beaches (An Bang or Cua Dai), or out in the rice fields.
+I have three suggestions for where to stay in Hoi An: around Old Town, near the beaches (An Bang or Cua Dai), or out in the rice fields.
 All three are great and different, depending on what you want from your trip.

-If you want easy on-foot access to the Old Town, look at the Allegro Hoi An (Agoda / Booking) or the Lantana Boutique (Agoda / Booking) for something a bit cheaper.
+If you want easy on-foot access to the Old Town, look at the Allegro Hoi An (see on Agoda / Booking) or the Lantana Boutique (see on Agoda / Booking) for something a bit cheaper.
 These are both in a great location for exploring Old Town.
-The La Siesta (Agoda / Booking) above is an excellent hotel, just a bit outside the Old Town area.
+The La Siesta (see on Agoda / Booking) above is an excellent 5-star hotel, just a bit outside the Old Town area.

-For An Bang Beach, look at the Linh Seaside Villa (Agoda / Booking).
-And for Cua Dai Beach, the Hoi An Beach Resort (Agoda / Booking) is right across from the beach.
+For An Bang Beach, look at the Linh Seaside Villa (see on Agoda / Booking).
+And for Cua Dai Beach, the Hoi An Beach Resort (see on Agoda / Booking) is right across from the beach.

-The rice fields outside Hoi An are something to see, regardless of where you stay.
+The rice fields outside Hoi An are definitely something to see, regardless of where you stay.
 So if you visit, make sure to get outside town to see them.
-For hotels in or around the rice fields, look at the Legacy Hoi An (Agoda / Booking) and the Maison Fleur Hoi An (Agoda / Booking).
+For hotels in or around the rice fields, look at the Chez Mimosa Rice Field Retreat (see on Agoda / Booking) and the Legacy Hoi An (see on Agoda / Booking).

 For area specifics and more hotel recommendations than what’s above, see my guide to where to stay in Hoi An.